PythonForRUsers/Python-Workshop.github.io/quarto/session1/pilot_notes.md

 2. Session 1: Goal is to set up a project folder from which people do their leanring practices for the workshop
     * Recap of main concepts: Python (language: the foundation) characteristics, VS code (the code editor where you *code*), **and** Anaconda/Conda (your virtual environment manager)
-    * Demonstrate steps of installing miniconda virtual env locally with command line (by then we will have )
+    * Demonstrate steps of installing miniconda virtual env locally with command line (by then we will have conda installed)
     * Setup Workflow:
         * Github create repo -> clone repo to local (H/C drive) -> open folder in VS code ->  activate conda env -> create files/folders